grdirkso/capstone/Client/codesters/README.md

 ## Development server

-cd into client/codesters and run `ng serve` for a dev server.
+cd into client/codesters and run run `npm i` first and then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Json Server